-This is the second level of correction for all students.
-Any student who receives 3 or more demerits in one week earns detention.
-If a student earns automatic detention more than once in one week, the student must stay for Friday Extension.
+This is the second level of correction for all prepsters.
+Any prepster who receives 3 or more demerits in one day earns detention.
+If a prepster earns automatic detention more than three times in one week, the prepster must stay for Friday Extension.